Clevis22/SplitMark/README.md

 ## Usage
 To use SplitMark, navigate to the github pages deployment or download the files to use locally.
-Enter your Github-flavored markdown on the left and see the live preview of the rendered output on the right.
+Enter your markdown on the left and see the live preview of the rendered output on the right.
+Click and drag the gutter in the center to resize the views.

 ## Keybord Shortcuts

-Control B: Make text bold
+* Control B: Make text bold

-Control I: Italicize text
+* Control I: Italicize text

+* Control Z: Undo

+* Control Y: Redo

 ## Key Features
 * Speed: SplitMark is extreamly lightweight and fast.